jlralph/csv-to-api-conversion/README.md

   - If the API response contains a fatal error code (`1920`, `1960`, `1965`, `1981`, `999`, `1999`, `2000`, `2002`, `2003`, `2011`, `2012`), the application logs the error and exits immediately.
 - If the third argument is set to `true`, API calls are suppressed and only dry-run output is printed.
 - All summary output (maps and error records) is logged to both the logger and the console.
+- **On successful completion, writes the application start timestamp (not the end time) to `CsvToApiConversion.txt` in the project root (overwriting any previous content).**

 ## Running the Application